Stability-Constrained AC Optimal Power Flow--A Gaussian Process-Based Approach: Design of GP-Based Stability Surrogates

 where $\Phi^{-1}$ is the inverse cumulative distribution function of the standard normal distribution.
-This constraint linear in $\mu_g(\bm{x}_g)$ and $\sigma_g(\bm{x}_g)$ and can be efficiently handled by standard nonlinear optimization solvers.
+This constraint is linear in $\mu_g(\bm{x}_g)$ and $\sigma_g(\bm{x}_g)$ and can be efficiently handled by standard nonlinear optimization solvers.

 A key advantage of using GP models in this setting is their compatibility with gradient-based solvers such as IPOPT~\cite{Wchter2006OnTI}.
 The GP inference step involves only matrix-vector operations, and both $\mu_g(\bm{x}_g)$ and $\sigma_g(\bm{x}_g)$ are differentiable functions of the generator operating point.
-This eliminates the need to simulate differential equations at each iteration, as required in discretization-based dynamic formulations~\cite{betts2005discretize}, significantly reducing computational burden.
+This eliminates the need to simulate differential equations at each iteration, as is required in discretization-based dynamic formulations, thereby significantly reducing the computational burden.
+Fig.~\ref{fig:flow-chart} presents a schematic overview of the proposed GP-SC-ACOPF framework, highlighting the offline training of the proposed GP surrogates and their direct embedding as chance constraints within the SC-ACOPF optimization problem.